+BIS 629 Advanced Methods for Implementation and Prevention Science 1

+BIS 678 Statistical Practice I 1

+BIS 679 Advanced Statistical Programming in SAS and R 1

+BIS 681 Statistical Practice II 1 1

+EMD 533 Implementation Science 1

+1 A master's thesis is strongly recommended in place of BIS 681 and one elective.
+All students who complete a thesis will be required to present their research during a public seminar to the Biostatistics faculty and students in order to graduate.

+At least one of the following:

-BIS 629 Advanced Methods for Implementation and Prevention Science 1 EMD 533 Implementation Science 1 One of the following ; : BIS 536 Measurement Error and Missing Data 1 BIS 537 Statistical Methods for Causal Inference 1 BIS 631 Advanced Topics in Causal Inference Methods 1 At least two of the fo ollowing: CDE 516 Principles of Epidemiology II 1 CDE 534 Applied Analytic Methods in Epidemiology 1 EMD 538 Quantitative Methods for Infectious Disease Epidemiology 1 HPM 570 Cost-Effectiveness Analysis and Decision-Making 1 1 HPM 586 Microeconomics for Health Policy and Health Management 1 HPM 587 Advanced Health Economics 1 HPM 611 Policy Modeling 1 1 SBS 541 Community Health Program Evaluation 1 1 SBS 574 Developing a Health Promotion and Disease Prevention Intervention 1 SBS 580 Qualitative Research Methods in Public Health 1 SBS 676 Questionnaire Development 1 S&DS 565 Applied Data Mining and Machine Learning 2 1
+BIS 536 Measurement Error and Missing Data 1 BIS 537 Statistical Methods for Causal Inference 1 BIS 631 Advanced Topics in Causal Inference Methods 1

+Up to two of the following:

+CDE 516 Principles of Epidemiology II 1 CDE 534 Applied Analytic Methods in Epidemiology 1 EMD 538 Quantitative Methods for Infectious Disease Epidemiology 1 HPM 570 Cost-Effectiveness Analysis and Decision-Making 1 1 HPM 586 Microeconomics for Health Policy and Health Management 1 HPM 587 Advanced Health Economics 1
-1 These courses are highly recommended for the Implementation and Prevention Science Methods Pathway.